 The RaAM Early Career Research prize will be awarded for the paper that best demonstrates the following qualities, reflecting the stated aims of the RaAM organisation:

-- Contribution to studies on metaphor, metonymy, and/or other forms of figurative expression
+- contribution to studies on metaphor, metonymy, and/or other forms of figurative expression

 - Applicants must have been awarded a PhD degree in the 4-year period immediately preceding the RaAM Prize presentation date (or, exceptionally, be enrolled/registered as a PhD student).
 The date of the PhD award is taken as the date the degree was conferred by the university.
 For 2021, this is the period 23th June 2017 – 23th June 2021.

 - The applicant must be the sole author, or first author having made the major contribution to the paper.
 If not the sole author, the applicant must include signed statements from the other author(s) as to the level of the applicant’s contribution.